Festivals & Camps

 Our camps offer additional training, musical development, and professional growth for musicians of all ages and abilities.
 These programs are designed to meet your needs whether you are a professional music educator, an incoming freshman at UM, or a middle school or high school student.

-The University of Montana’s Summer Music Camp is an excellent opportunity for music and personal growth, offering the junior high and high school musicians fulfilling and exciting experiences.
-We are extremely proud of our camp faculty and counselors and they are eagerly anticipating the opportunity to work with you.
-We think you’ll find our faculty and directors to be experts in their field and quality, caring individuals.
-Camps are available for Band/Jazz, Choir, Piano and String students.
+The University of Montana’s Summer Music Camp is an excellent opportunity for musical and personal growth, offering junior high and high school musicians fulfilling and exciting experiences.
+We are extremely proud of our camp faculty and counselors, and they are eagerly anticipating the opportunity to work with you.
+You’ll find our faculty and directors to be experts in their field as well as quality, caring individuals.
+Camps are available for Band/Jazz, Choir, Piano, and String students.

-Designed to enhance conducting, rehearsing and musicianship, the UM Conducting Workshop is a teaching workshop for instrumental conductors and music educators of all levels.
-Daily activities include conducting a live ensemble of workshop participants, auditors, and members of the UM Symphonic Winds.
-Discussions include aesthetic movement, score study, rehearsal techniques, and repertoire selection.
+Designed to enhance conducting, rehearsing, and musicianship, the UM Conducting Workshop is a teaching workshop for instrumental conductors and music educators of all levels.
+Daily activities include conducting a live ensemble of workshop participants, auditors, and members of the UM Symphonic Winds as well as discussions of aesthetic movement, score study, rehearsal techniques, and repertoire selection.

 Members of the Grizzly Marching Band meet during the last full week before classes start to prepare for the fall season.
-We teach members marching fundamentals, musical technique and learn our full pregame show and first halftime show.
-This year, our marching band camp will not conflict with the fall orientation dates which will allow new students to prepare for the marching season and also participate fully in the orientation activities.
-This year the dates for the Grizzly Marching Band Camp are August 21-25, 2017.
+We teach members marching fundamentals, musical technique, and learn our full pre-game show and first halftime show.
+New student orientation occurs during this week; however, students are still able to attend the essential orientation activities and camp rehearsals.
+This year the dates for the Grizzly Marching Band Camp are August 22-27, 2021.
 More information can be found on the Grizzly Marching Band webpage.

-The festivals offered by the University of Montana School of Music provide many learning opportunities and rewarding experiences to musicians who attend.
-These festivals are attended by students and music professionals from throughout Montana, the Northwest region and around the country.
+The festivals offered by the University of Montana School of Music provide many learning opportunities and rewarding experiences to musicians of all ages and skill levels.
+These festivals are attended by students and music professionals from throughout Montana, the Northwest region, and around the country.

-The University of Montana College of Visual and Performing Arts in conjunction with the School of Music is proud to announce the 2017 edition of the UM Buddy DeFranco Jazz Festival which will occur on March 15-17, 2017.
-The emphasis of this instrumental and vocal jazz festival is on education, improvisation and the jazz language.
+The University of Montana College of Arts and Media, in conjunction with the School of Music, is proud to announce the 2022 edition of the UM Buddy DeFranco Jazz Festival which will occur on March 17-18, 2022.
+The emphasis of this instrumental and vocal jazz festival is on education, improvisation, and the jazz language.

-The annual Concert Band Festival invites bands from around the region to participate in two days of performance opportunities, clinics, master classes and concerts which feature professional musicians and educators.
-This year’s Concert Band Festival will be held on February 26-27, 2018 and feature renowned saxophonist, Christopher Creviston plus guest clinicians Greg Whitmore and Gerard Morris.
+The annual Concert Band Festival invites bands from around the region to participate in two days of performance opportunities, clinics, master classes, and concerts featuring professional musicians and educators.
+2022 Festival dates are February 22-23!

 Each year, area high school students can be nominated to participate in the UM All-Star Band, Choir, or Orchestra.
-Nominations can be made by a student’s music director or can be made by the students themselves.
-Participants in these All-Star groups will experience three days of rehearsal, master classes, performances and a finale concert.
+Nominations can be made by a student’s music director or by the students themselves.
+Participants in these All-Star groups will take part in three days of rehearsals, master classes, performances and a finale concert.
 Each year, special guest artists and conductors are invited to work with the ensembles.
 These ensembles are a wonderful way for students to improve their musicianship and interact with other student musicians from the Pacific Northwest.

 Every other year, the UM School of Music hosts the Western Montana State Music Festival.
-Music students from Western Montana, who have received superior ratings at their respective district festivals, attend this festival to be adjudicated in solo or small group performances and receive ratings and comments from highly-qualified adjudicators.
-Odd years are hosted in Missoula, even years are hosted in Helena.
+Music students from Western Montana who have received superior ratings at their respective district festivals attend this festival to be adjudicated in solo or small group performances and receive ratings and comments from highly-qualified adjudicators.
+Odd years are hosted in Missoula, and even years are hosted in Helena.

-Every four years, the UM School of Music hosts the Montana Music Educators Association Convention.
-This includes All-State Choir, All-State Band and All-State Orchestra.
+Every four years, the UM School of Music hosts the Montana Music Educators Association Convention (MMEA).
+This includes All-State Choir, All-State Band, and All-State Orchestra.
 Sessions and vendor booths are available for Montana music educators at Hellgate High School.
-UM will next host this convention in October of 2018.
+UM will host this convention in October of 2022.